Seadrill Partners seeks bankruptcy protection

-OSLO, Dec 1 (Reuters) - Seadrill Partners LLC 8SDA.F, a company closely affiliated with oil rig group Seadrill Ltd SDRL.OL, said on Tuesday it had filed for Chapter 11 bankruptcy protection as a means to restructure its debt.
+OSLO, Dec 1 (Reuters) - Seadrill Partners LLC 8SDA.F said on Tuesday it had filed for Chapter 11 bankruptcy protection as a means to restructure its debt, in another sign of financial difficulties for the wider Seadrill Ltd SDRL.OL oil drilling rig group.

 "The company intends to use the bankruptcy process to ensure that all customer, vendor and employee obligations are met without interruption and to complete a consensual restructuring of its debt," Seadrill Partners said.